On the front page of WRDS you get an overview of the datasets / databases subscribed by CBS Library.

 The coverage for contains USA data is back to 1981.
 International bank coverage goes back to at least 2010 with many of the significant institutions in Europe dating to 2005 and Asia-Pacific to 2008.

-When you log-on to WRDS, you'll come to the Home page of WRDS.
+When you log into WRDS, you'll come to the Home page of WRDS.
 Here you get an overview of the various databases and datasets included in the CBS subcription (Subscriptions).

 Coverage: Europe and Auditor changes 2013-present, Audit fees 2014-present, audit opinions 2013-present, transparency reports 2011-present

-Beta Suite: is a powerful web based tool allowing researchers to calculate stocks’ loading on various risk factors in a timely way.
+A powerful web-based tool allowing researchers to calculate stocks’ loading on various risk factors in a timely way.

-Blockholders (block.all): This dataset contains standardized data for blockholders of 1,913 companies.
-Blockholders' data is reported by firm for the period 1996-2001 (blockholder definition: the owner of a large amount of a company's shares and/or bonds)
+This dataset contains standardized data for blockholders of 1,913 companies.
+Blockholders' data is reported by a firm for the period 1996-2001 (blockholder definition: the owner of a large amount of a company's shares and/or bonds).

-Boardex (North America, Europe, United Kingdom and Rest of the World): contains extensive data on publicly listed company and notable private company boards, board directors and senior managers - from companies around the globe.
+Contains extensive data on publicly listed companies and notable private company boards, board directors and senior managers - from companies around the globe.
 The database is updated daily.
 BoardEx currently contains details on over 952,000 Individuals and over 1.45 million Organizations both public and private.

-CBOE Indexes (cboe.all): The Chicago Board of Options Exchange Volatility Index (VIX - index) is a key measure of market expectations of near-term volatility conveyed by S&P 500 stock index option prices.
-For more information see the website of CBOE, Chicago Board Options Exchange
+The Chicago Board of Options Exchange Volatility Index (VIX - index) is a key measure of market expectations of near-term volatility conveyed by S&P 500 stock index option prices.
+For more information see the website of CBOE, Chicago Board Options Exchange.

-Compustat (comp.): Standard & Poor's Compustat is a database of financial, statistical, and marketing information.
+Standard & Poor's Compustat is a database with financial, statistical, and marketing information.
 Compustat provides the annual and quarterly Income Statement, Balance Sheet, Statement of Cash Flows, and supplemental data items on most publicly held companies.
-It also contains information on aggregates, industry segments, banks, market prices, dividens, and earnings.
-We don't have access to all datasets of Compustat.
-For more information on Compustat look for their homepage
+It also contains information on aggregates, industry segments, banks, market prices, dividends, and earnings.
+We don't have access to all the datasets in Compustat.
+For more information on Compustat look for their homepage.

-Compustat is grouped in several sections: Compustat, Capital IQ, Compustat Quarterly Updates, Other Compustat, Legacy Compustat
+Compustat is grouped into several sections: Compustat, Capital IQ, Compustat Quarterly Updates, Other Compustat, Legacy Compustat.

-For the moment CBS subscribe to these Compustat datasets in Compustat: North America and Global Company Financial Backdata, Bank Company Financials and Global Vantage
+At the moment, CBS subscribes to these Compustat datasets in Compustat: North America and Global Company Financial Backdata, Bank Company Financials and Global Vantage.

 Compustat: